 The Anzani people ~ Anzani Song

 Anyway, to understand my fascination with the Anasazi people, you have to know that as a young girl I read a book about them.
-From recollection I believe it was a fiction book basked on non-fiction reality … and I then started my desire to visit Mesa Verde and the Four Corners region.
+From recollection, it was a fiction book based on non-fiction reality.
+And then my desire to visit Mesa Verde and the Four Corners region grew.

 This piece “Anasazi Song” just spoke to me from that visit.
 The colors reminiscent of the red rocks, the store reminding me of the visitor center at Mesa Verde National Park visitor center, the woven border common in the basketry found at the site.
 ALL of it spoke to me.